wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 8. class ChiSeqCreator(DnaSeqGenerator) #(match a pipeline tool)
 9. class DnaSeqHighCoverageCreator #(match a pipeline tool)
 ```
 > 1. Every Creator class which match a pipeline tool has the same function name related to the step function in pipeline tool.
-For example, in DnaSeq pipeline, there is a step function trimmomatic which clean FASTQ files so that there will be a function named tremmomatic in DnaSeqCreator to draw a related action, input/output node for this step.
+For example, in illumina class, there is a step function "trimmomatic" which clean FASTQ files so that there will be a function named tremmomatic in IlluminaCreator to draw a related action, input/output node for this step.
-2. Every Creator has a class method named draw_flowchart which receive a step name list and call self related function to draw step nodes and connect them to output.
+2. Every Creator has a class method named draw_flowchart which receive a step name list and call self related functions to draw step nodes and connect them to output.

 ### Merge every Creator class into a callable factory class.
 #### Register every creator class and its related draw_flowchart function into a dict